Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - OutputItem: An [ItemStackProviderJS]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider), the item output
 - OutputFluid: A `FluidStackJS`, the fluid output
-- Outputs: A convenience method for setting both outputs, the same as calling `.outputItem().outputFluid()`
+- Outputs: A convenience method for setting both outputs, the same as calling `.outputItem().outputFluid()`{: .language-javascript }
 - InputItem: An item ingredient, the item input
 - InputFluid: A [FluidStackIngredient]({% link kubejs_tfc/1.20.1/bindings.md %}#fluid-stack-ingredient), the fluid input
-- Inputs: A convenience method for setting both inputs, the same as calling `.inputItem().inputFluid()`
+- Inputs: A convenience method for setting both inputs, the same as calling `.inputItem().inputFluid()`{: .language-javascript }
-- Length: A number, the number of ticks the vat must process for, defaults to `600`
+- Length: A number, the number of ticks the vat must process for, defaults to `600`{:.n}
-- Temperature: A number, the minimum temperature °C of the vat in order to process, defaults to `300`
+- Temperature: A number, the minimum temperature °C of the vat in order to process, defaults to `300`{:.n}
 - Jar: An `ItemStack` to be attached, only used for recipes that produce `firmalife:fruity_fluid` in conjunction with the jarring station

 ### Example